lisa-lumos/design-patterns/02-the-observer-pattern.md

 ## Publishers + Subscribers = Observer Pattern
 We call the publisher the Subject, and the subscribers the Observers.

 `The Observer Pattern` defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
+It is related to the Publish/Subscribe Pattern, which is for more complex situations with multiple Subjects and/or multiple message types.

 ## The Observer Pattern: the class diagram
 ```mermaid